msvishwajeet/facebook/README.md

 # facebook

-**An Application like FACEBOOK, you can add friends by sending request ,accept pending request,like a post,share a post, follow someone,see your profile,post something etc..**.
+**This Application is like FACEBOOK, you can add friends by sending request ,accept pending request,like a post,share a post, follow someone,see your profile,post something etc..**.
    **Build with  Java, Spring, Maven, Hikari Connection Pool, JDBI**
 #### Installation and Setup Instructions: ####
 Clone down this repository.
 You will need jdk and mysql-server to be installed on your machine.